 Once the reboot is done, all future boots will be booted to the graphical target by default.

-Note that to access the server’s graphical user interface, you will need to have a VNC client installed in both server and the local computer.
+A VNC client must be installed on both the server and the local computer to access the server's graphical user interface.
 With 1Gbits, you can access the VNC client through our dashboard.
-If you’re not using 1Gbits, then we recommend to set-up VNC in order to access the GNOME desktop environment.
+If you’re not using 1Gbits, we recommend setting up VNC to access the GNOME desktop environment.

 Removing the GUI

 If you’ve installed the GUI on your CentOS server, but now you want to remove it, it’s quite simple.
-With just one command you can remove the GNOME GUI.
+With just one command, you can remove the GNOME GUI.
 However.
-Note that before removing the packages, ensure that the selected packages are okay to be removed.
+Before removing the packages, ensure that the selected packages are okay to be removed.

 yum groupremove "GNOME Desktop"